arlejeun/Multicloud-CX-Harbor-Tour/content/020-EOD Personal deployment and setup/70-Different EODs.md

 weight: 70
 ---

-**[SR] questioin to the team - do we want to keep thisn section in this workshopp or move it to neaxt workshop?**
 ## Different types of EOD

 In this workshop we deployed Personal EOD.
 However, we have different types of EOD available for users that will be covered in Multicloud-CX Workshop 102..